Slacklining: Longest blindfolded slackline walk

 On 28 April 2019 in Kislovodsk, Russia, Friedi Kühne and Lukas Irmler from Germany walked a 975 m-long, 200 m-high slackline entirely with their eyes closed, ensuring this with a blindfold strapped over their eyes.
 Thus they broke the world record for the longest blindfolded slackline walk.

 Incidents and risks

 The International Slackline Association (ISA) began tracking accidents and incidents of the sport in 2009.
 As with other extreme sports, slacklining carries risks, and participants have experienced injuries and death as a result.
 As of 2025, the ISA has recorded 10 highline deaths and 3 trickline deaths.
 Two of the trickline fatalities were suffered by bystanders.
 Longline, waterline and Starter kit accidents have resulted in one death per activity.
 Other risks are associated with slacklining that are not tracked by the organization.
 They include deaths that have occurred while scouting routes, or falls while approaching highline anchors.
 Slacklines have been banned in some municipalities for their propensity to damage trees and structures.

-Some notable slacklining incidents include:
+Highlines have also been demonstrated to be a hazard to low level aviation.